 In the present day these are collectible machines and very desirable.
 Early 1936-1937 bikes underwent many design changes and those changes are not just limited to the cylinder heads and covers.
-As a result restoring one of these bikes can be a challenge as parts can be “one off” and so replacements are made of “unobtainium” and either have to be made from scratch or a substitute might have to be modified and fitted.
+As a result restoring one of these bikes can be a challenge as parts can be “one off” and so replacements are jokingly referred to as “unobtainium”, they either have to be made from scratch or a substitute might have to be modified and fitted.
 With the speed record set by Joe Petrali and the 24 hour speed and endurance record set by Fred Ham in 1937 these bikes became high profile and highly desirable.
 A desirability that has not faded with time.

 This article and its contents are protected by copyright, and may only be republished with a credit and link back to Silodrome.com - ©2019